Anshikn/Django-code-with-mosh/README.md

+# Django Completed

-dockerized code after completing the course of code with mosh on django
+*dockerized code after completing the course of code with mosh on django*